The Nongriat Trek: A Complete Guide to Meghalaya's Root Bridges

 Walking across a living root bridge is different from walking across a wooden or stone bridge.
 The roots flex slightly underfoot.
 You can feel the structure breathing, almost.
 Below you: a clear mountain stream running over smooth boulders.
 The sound is constant and clean.

-“The roots were alive under my feet.
-I kept thinking about that on the way home — something 500 years old, still growing.”
+The roots were alive under my feet.
+I kept thinking about that on the way home: something that has been growing for centuries, still growing.

 The Trek: What to Know

 Start from Tyrna village, about 12 kilometres from Cherrapunji.
-The trail descends approximately 600 metres over 3 kilometres.
+The trail descends approximately 730 metres over 3 kilometres.
 The steps are well-maintained but relentless.
 Allow 90 minutes for the descent.
 The double-decker bridge is reached after crossing a suspension bridge and ascending briefly from the valley floor.

 Natural pool at the bottom: yes, it's real, and yes, you can swim.
 The water is cold and clear.
 Budget 30–45 minutes at the bridge itself.
 The ascent back to Tyrna takes 2–2.5 hours and requires steady pacing.
-Do not rush the first hour — the steepest sections are near the top.
+Do not rush the first hour.
+The steepest sections are near the top.

 When to Go

 October and November are the ideal months.
 The monsoon has ended, the forest is intensely green, the stream is running high but safely, and the trail is not yet crowded with dry-season visitors.
-Avoid June–September entirely — the trail becomes dangerously slippery and flash flooding is a real risk.
+Avoid June–September entirely.
+The trail becomes dangerously slippery and flash flooding is a real risk.

 Published